4/29/2025

 President and Chief Executive Officer

 Yeah, good point, David.
-The issues are following.
+The issue is the following.
 We were very clear.
-We grew, you know, single digits.
-Our rigid folio business, right in North America and Europe combined, low single digits.
-We grew very strong double digits in our phallic and hydride, our PA business.
-And of course, phallic and hydride is a commodity.
-It has lower margins.
-And we are capturing a lot of new business and new shares in that end market because of other competitive dynamics.
-So that is what is driving the mix impact in the polymers business.
+We grew, you know, single digits our rigid polio business, right, North America and Europe combined low single digits.
+We grew very strong double digits in our Falcon Hydride, our PA business.
+And, of course, Falcon Hydride is a commodity.
+It has lower margins, and we are capturing a lot of new business and new share in that end market because other competitive dynamics So that is what is driving the mixed impact in the polymers business.
 That will continue because we continue growing in our PA business.
-But of course, I mean, we need the issue in Q1 was the high inventory cost that we had across the polymers business that really drag the margins.
-And that's why we have, you know, basically flattish EBITDA with volumes of 7%.
+But of course, I mean, we need the issue in Q1 was the high inventory cost that we had across the polymers business that really dragged the margins, and that's why we had you know, basically flourished EBITDA with volumes of 7%.
 That was the main drag.

 speaker